withastro/docs/src/pages/en/core-concepts/astro-pages.md

 i18nReady: true
 ---

-**Pages** are special files that live in the `src/pages/` subdirectory.
+**Pages** are files that live in the `src/pages/` subdirectory of your Astro project.
 They are responsible for handling routing, data loading, and overall page layout for every HTML page in your website.

 ### File-based routing